The Secret (2006 film): Legal controversies

-A Current Affair, an Australian newsmagazine airing on The Secret's co-funder Nine Network, carried a 14 May 2007 segment titled "The Secret Stoush".
+A Current Affair, an Australian newsmagazine airing on The Secret's co-funder 9Network, carried a 14 May 2007 segment titled "The Secret Stoush".
 Australian author Vanessa J. Bonnette is interviewed, and Bonnette—when referring to the book version of The Secret—asserts, "that is my work and Rhonda Byrne has stolen it".
 Bonnette and a reporter compare her book to Byrne's on the use of the "TV transmission" analogy.
 Bonnette's book, Empowered for the New Era was released in 2007 as a second edition.
 Bonnette, at her website, claims 100 instances of plagiarism.
 Byrne's marketing company, TS Production LLC, has responded with a lawsuit to restrain Bonnette.
 From the statement of claim:

 David Schirmer, the "investment guru"—and only Australian—in the film, has his business activities under investigation by the Australian Securities Investment Commission (ASIC).
 This was reported on 1 June 2007 by A Current Affair in a segment titled "The Secret Con" with those words and The Secret logo appearing in the background behind the newscaster.
 The show initially confronted Schirmer in a segment titled "The Secret Exposed", aired on 28 May 2007, with complaints from people who say Schirmer owed them money.

-On 12 February 2008 Bob Proctor's company, LifeSuccess Productions, L.L.C. successfully sued "investment guru" David Schirmer, his wife Lorna, and their several companies (including LifeSuccess Pacific Rim PTY LTD, Schirmer Financial Management PTY LTD, LifeSuccess Productions PTY LTD, Excellence in Marketing PTY LTD, and Wealth By Choice PTY LTC) for "misleading or deceptive conduct".
+On 12 February 2008, Bob Proctor's company, LifeSuccess Productions, L.L.C. successfully sued Schirmer, his wife Lorna, and their several companies (including LifeSuccess Pacific Rim PTY LTD, Schirmer Financial Management PTY LTD, LifeSuccess Productions PTY LTD, Excellence in Marketing PTY LTD, and Wealth By Choice PTY LTC) for "misleading or deceptive conduct".

-In August 2008, The Australian reported that Drew Heriot (director) and Dan Hollings (Internet consultant for The Secret) were in a legal dispute with Rhonda Byrne over pay from the project.
+In August 2008, The Australian reported that director Heriot and Internet consultant Dan Hollings were in a legal dispute with Byrne over pay from the project.

-Film footage featuring Esther Hicks was removed from the later "Extended Edition" of The Secret after the film's creator Rhonda Byrne rescinded the original contract covering Hicks' participation.
+Footage featuring Esther Hicks was removed from the "Extended Edition" of The Secret after Byrne rescinded the original contract covering Hicks' participation.